PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 Names and state meanings remain owned by the instruction set.
 The graph does not know that `prepare_z` changes a block from "declared" to "active" or that `measure_z` is destructive.
-It merely checks the opaque input and output types declared by their instruction signatures and enforces linear use.
-This maps directly to Guppy's ownership rules and permits instructions with different lifecycles, including merge/split or code switching.
+It merely checks the opaque input and output types declared by their instruction signatures and enforces the use policy.
+This maps cleanly to Guppy's ownership rules and permits instructions with different lifecycles, including merge/split or code switching.

 Validation occurs when an operation is appended, with a full validation pass